Russia budget crunch shows no quick end to economic pain

 “There’s no question, we cannot pretend that nothing is going on,” he told reporters.

-“It is clear that we will have to review our previous decisions (and) tweak some (spending) programmes.”
+“It is clear that we will have to review our previous decisions (and) tweak some (spending) programs.”

 In a sign of the budgetary challenges Russia faces, the finance ministry has again revised up its forecasts for expenditures and borrowings over the coming years.